Illegal, unreported and unregulated fishing in the Arctic: Denmark

 In Greenlandic waters the Royal Danish Navy is responsible for the enforcement of fishery law and fishery agreements beyond 3 nautical miles off the baseline (sea).
 Within 3 nautical miles off the baseline Greenland's Fishery License Control (Greenlandic: Kalaallit Nunaanni Aalisarsinnaanermut Akuersissutinik Nakkutilliisoqarfiup) monitor fisheries.

 United States

-In US Arctic it is the United States Coast Guard is the responsible service for fishery law enforcement and thereby the preventing IUU fishing in the US Arctic waters.
+In the US Arctic, the United States Coast Guard is the service responsible for fishery law enforcement and the prevention of IUU fishing in US Arctic waters.

 Norway

 The Norwegian Coast Guard is responsible for enforcing the rules regarding IUU fishing together with the Directorate of Fisheries.
 According to the Norwegian Government, the Coast Guard's monitoring of fisheries in the Norwegian EEZ and the protection zones around Jan Mayen and the Svalbard archipelago are one of the highest priorities of the Coast Guard.

-Canada

-The Canadian Armed Forces (CAF) as well as the Department of Fisheries and Ocean (DFO) are responsible for the enforcement of fishery treaties and laws regarding fishery.
-The CAF provide surveillance flights for DFO and its ships carry DFO officers, so they can inspect and fishing vessels in Canadian and international waters.

 Russia

-In Russia the Federal Agency for Fishery (Rosrybolovstvo) enforces fishery legislation in Russian waters as well as in international waters where Russia has signed RFMO agreements.
+In Russia, the Federal Agency for Fishery (Rosrybolovstvo) enforces fishery legislation in Russian waters and in international waters where Russia has signed RFMO agreements.